KentVejrupMadsen/HM.Framework/Readme.md

 # Project - The Hugin and Munin Framework
+Framework with the purpose of
-Video application to extract data from files in a automated manner.
+* to extract information from media files

+* management
+  * pipelines

+  * temporary configuration memory
+  * temporary working files